-Residence Life is committed to providing a safe, inclusive and supportive experience for all students.
-Recognizing that single-gender housing may not be appropriate or comfortable for everyone, Residence Life offers Gender Inclusive Housing in both the residence halls and apartments.
+Housing and Residence Life is committed to providing a safe, inclusive and supportive experience for all students.
+Recognizing that single-gender housing may not be appropriate or comfortable for everyone, Housing offers Gender Inclusive Housing in both the residence halls and apartments.

 Gender Inclusive Housing is open to all students whose needs are not met by our traditional housing options and supports the University’s non-discrimination policy, which includes sexual orientation and gender identity.

-Due to spatial limitations, students are encouraged to contact Residence Life early.
+Due to spatial limitations, students are encouraged to contact Housing early.
 We are highly committed to working with students to find the best accommodations possible, but there is no guarantee that all of a student’s housing preferences can be met.